pascalweiss/zettelkasten-public/zettelkasten/IAM - Keycloak.md

 #public
-An open-source identity and access management(IAM) system.
-It provides authentication, authorisation, and user-management for applications and services.
+An open-source identity and access management (IAM) system.
+It provides authentication, authorisation (see [[Authentication and authorization]])and user-management for applications and services.
 It provides features such as SSO (single-sign-on), OAuth2 (social login), etc.

 ### SPI - Extending Keycloaks functionality
 Keycloak provides a framework for extending its functionality.
 Therefore it provides various interfaces, i.e. SPI (Service Provider Interface), which can then be applied by the keycloak application.